Mediator and Arbitrator

-We have participated in ADR proceedings in most countries throughout the Asia-Pacific Region as both a Neutral and a Counsel.
+We have participated in ADR proceedings in most countries throughout the Indo-Pacific Region as both a Neutral and a Counsel.

 Recognized as one of the key experts in the United States on international commercial conciliation, mediation and arbitration, Mr. Day has an extensive involvement in the field of negotiations & international conflict resolution (both mediation and arbitration):